 The SR&ED tax incentives can be used to cover various eligible costs:

-Salary and wages The SRED grant covers salaries and wages of employees directly engaged in the eligible project, including the following:
+Salary and wages.
+The SRED tax incentives program covers salaries and wages of employees directly engaged in the eligible project, including the following:

 - Taxable benefits